Skyshader77/Lacryma-Hydra/chapter12.typ

 Majorian's nose stood inches away from hers.
 His clove scented breath made her heart palpitate.
 Nix touched his warm hand.
 Sweat ran from his forehead.
-They slowly tip toed towards the door, locking him.
+They slowly tip toed towards the door, locking it.

 "Do you wish to continue our little play?"
 Nix said.